OWH-projects/dataomaha-app/README.md

-dataomaha-app
+Dataomaha Django app
 =============

-A starting point for Django apps hosted on Dataomaha.
+A template for Django apps hosted on <a href="http://www.dataomaha.com">Dataomaha.com</a>.